Designer: Archie Struthers (2001)

 Location: Egg Harbor Township, New Jersey

-History: Originally supposed to be a Rees Jones design, plans fell through (thankfully) and former Assistant Pro at Pine Valley Archie Struthers took over the project as an amateur architect.
+History: Originally supposed to be a Rees Jones design, plans fell through (thankfully) and former caddie and Assistant Pro at Pine Valley Archie Struthers took over the project as an amateur architect.
 Highly regarded, Twisted Dune is one of the top public courses in New Jersey, earning the following accolades:

-• #37 Best Course in New Jersey – Top100golfcourse.com (2020)
+- #38 Best Course in New Jersey – Top100golfcourses.com (2024)

-• #4 Best Public Course in New Jersey – Golfweek (2022)
+- #5 Best Public Course in New Jersey – Golfweek (2025)

 Conditions: 7/10, I will admit that we played the course on a dreary day after a huge rainstorm, so it was a bit soggy.
 You could tell the course was in great shape though, with well-manicured fairways and teeboxes.